MohammadBashar98/Ai_Invoice/README.md

 ## ✍️ Feedback & Model Retraining

-When users submit feedback by editing the extracted text and assigning a label, the results are saved to a local CSV file (`Book2.csv`).
+When users submit feedback by editing the extracted text and assigning a label, the results are saved to a local CSV file (`feedback.csv`).
 Each row contains:
 - The corrected text
 - The correct label (e.g., `InvoiceNumber`, `Date`, `Total`, or `junk`)